 Several days of Christmas family fun start on Christmas Eve and continue through Epiphany.
 In our family, we observe these feast days with cherished traditions.
 Because we focus on Advent before Christmas, these activities keep our Christmas spirit up as the commercialism of Christmas has died out.

 These activities take a little planning so start preparing during Advent.
-You'll need:
+Besides these Christmas crafts, you'll need:

-Get ready for Christmas family fun that lasts the twelve days of Christmas starting with...
+Get ready for Christmas family fun that lasts the twelve days of Christmas.
+Start with...

 Reserve some or all decorating for Christmas Eve.
 This emphasizes the distinction between Advent and Christmas.
 Ceremoniously present the Infant Jesus to your family’s shrine that night on a pillow of “sacrifice” straw that was gathered throughout Advent.

 Any traditional Christmas hymn is appropriate.
 Some favorites are "Silent Night" and "O Come All Ye Faithful".
 Pray the family Rosary or at least the 3rd Joyful Mystery, the nativity.

 The main event of this day is Holy Mass.
 Center all of today’s celebration around the Infant Jesus and His holy Nativity.
 Other secular traditions are okay to include as long as the focus is on the Birth of Our Lord.